clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 N.B. : The results observed for Burnside, the 47th Community Area, can be explained with the [*White Flight* phenomenon](https://en.wikipedia.org/wiki/White_flight), leading the businesses to move away, but also with the geographical situation on the border of the city, which leads Burnside to be more a "comfortable residential community".
 [Source : wikipedia](https://en.wikipedia.org/wiki/Burnside,_Chicago#cite_note-cmap-1)

-The low `HygieneScores` could either be explained by a smallest number of establishments with correct `HygieneScores` running in a zone whose comfort could ease the maintenance of the establishments.
+The low `HygieneScores` could either be explained by a small number of establishments with correct `HygieneScores` running in a zone whose comfort could ease the maintenance of the establishments.

 ---